Therapy. Psychodynamic. Relational. Embodied.

 My Approach

-In my therapy practice with clients, I focus all of my energy and attention on the experience of what makes you the being that you are.
-I will always be using psychodynamic psychotherapy.
+I focus all of my energy and attention on what makes you the being that you are.

-Sometimes we will add more somatic elements, like Somatic Experiencing.
+Sometimes we may add somatic elements.
 Other times, we may add more playful forms of thinking and dreaming, like drama therapy.
 We might find ourselves talking, writing, drawing, or moving, but no matter how we're doing it, what we’re looking for is you.

-I believe that everything means something, even though we may not know what, and we may get it wrong!
-I also believe that there’s always more to know.
+I believe that everything means something— there’s always more to know.

-Treatment with me often feels relational, playful, curious, embodied, identity-inclusive, and mutual.
-Above and beyond, we’re in this together, and we’re being curious with our whole selves about what your experience is like.
+Treatment with me feels relational, playful, curious, embodied, identity-inclusive, and mutual.
+We’re in this together, and we’re being curious with our whole selves.

-In session and out, I don’t tell you what to do, instruct, or offer advice.
-My primary tool is listening for everything that is said and unsaid.
-I believe my job is to wonder about you.
+I don’t tell you what to do, instruct, or offer advice.
+My primary tool is listening for everything said and unsaid.
+My job is to wonder about you.

 The Nuts and Bolts

-• I use psychodynamic psychotherapy, Trauma Centered Psychotherapy (TCP), and Developmental Transformations (DvT- a form of drama therapy)
+I use psychodynamic psychotherapy, Somatic Experiencing TM, Trauma Centered Psychotherapy (TCP), and Developmental Transformations (DvT- a form of drama therapy)

-• I can provide a super bill for reimbursement if you are out of network
+I can provide a super bill for reimbursement to your insurance company

-• I require a full 24 hours notice of a session cancellation, and I charge the full session fee for late cancellations.
-Insurance providers rarely cover a missed session.
+I require a full 48 hours notice of a session cancellation, and I charge the full session fee for late cancellations.

 Who is a good match?